Jaso-N7/aserve-clp/README.md

 ## About

-Patch that allows Webactions and CLP templates to work with latest (2019) Portable AllegroServe (v1.2.60).
+Patch that allows Webactions and Common Lisp Server Pages (CLP) templates to work with latest (2019) Portable AllegroServe (v1.2.60).

 Currently being used in my production websites served from `:aserve` and using `:webactions`